Server Side Validation

 To allow the users to re-submit all the rows again (instead of error rows only) select the 'All Rows' option as shown below:

-Validation Error Response JSON Format
+Response Format JSON

 row_id